casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 Python
 ^^^^^^^^^
 We assume here working with the ``RFSoC 4x2`` and provided ``rfsoc4x2_tut_spec.py`` script for reading output.
-But, these instructions and files can be extended to other files.
-An example of this would be to also compare the provided ``ZCU216`` examples.
+But, these instructions and files can be extended to other platforms.

 There are two prebuilt model files: one using the ``RFDC`` configured to output real time samples and the other enabling the digital down converter to output complex time samples.
 For the real spectrometer design the RFDC is set to sample at 3932.16 MHz with a decimation rate of ``2x``.
 The spectrometer uses the ``fft_wideband_real`` set to a transform size of 4096.
 The number of output bins is only the positive frequency with a a size of 2048.
 This is an effective bandwidth from 0 to 983.04 MHz.
 The complex spectrometer design is also set to sample at 3932.16 MHz with a decimation rate of ``2x``.
 However, in this design the fine mixer is used with the NCO set to ``-983.04 MHz``.
 The FFT is set to transform to a size of 2048.
 With sufficient anti-alias filtering the effective bandwidth of this design is from 0 to 1966.08 MHz.